|SIYE Time:2:57 on 21st March 2018|

 “Hey Hedwig, how are you?” he whispered.

-Hedwig turned his back on him and ignored him.
+Hedwig turned her back on him and ignored him.

 “Look, Hedwig.
 Harry found you.
 Say hello to him.”
 Ginny continued stroking her feathers.